Pizza at Point YPT

 Our Waste busting Activities Project has been up and running since June 2019.
-Funded by PCC’s Enhancing Pembrokeshire Fund the project has attracted a group of keen volunteers who meet every Thursday at Gateway Hub to develop their waste busting skills.
+Funded by Pembrokeshire County Council’s Enhancing Pembrokeshire Fund the project has attracted a group of keen volunteers who meet every Thursday at Gateway Hub to develop their waste busting skills.
 The group facilitated monthly Funky Fashion Fix Clothes Swaps and Repair Sessions throughout the first 6 months.
 However it was soon apparent that due to the fast fashion industry, the clothes swaps generated a supply of more clothes that people off loaded, than those that were taken away!
 This got our volunteers thinking about ways to up-cycle the clothes back into circulation.
 Over the weeks we have held workshops trialing different ways of re-fabricating old clothes into new fabric to make new garments.
 During our Thursday Get Crafty with Fabric sessions we have been sharing old skills and learning and developing new ones.
 It has been a whole lot of fun, saved us spending money on new clothes and it’s very sociable and always involves a good natter and a cup of tea or two!

 For the future of our planet’s sake we can’t carry on producing, consuming and discarding clothing at the rate we currently do!
-Its estimated that in the UK the average person buys 26.7kg of new clothes per year yet in many other European countries like Germany, France and Holland they consume almost half of this!
+It’s estimated that in the UK the average person buys 26.7kg of new clothes per year yet in many other European countries like Germany, France and Holland they consume almost half of this!
 Fast Fashion is now being hailed as the New Single Use Plastic!
 Wearing polyester clothes is like wearing fossil fuels!
 Since 2000 the amount of polyester in our new clothes has risen by 60%.
 The World’s Fashion Industry produces more CO2 emissions than flying!
 If it were a country its emissions would rank almost as highly as the entire European continent.
 Cotton production is not much better as it requires a lot of land and water to produce cotton and its production often leads to fertilizers and pesticide pollution.

 What is needed now in the face of the Climate Crisis is a shift in our personal consumption and buying habits especially with clothes.
 Over the coming months our Waste Busting Craft Hub will see us transforming the old clothes we are re-fabricating into new garments and items.
 Come and see how we do it at our free drop in sessions.
 We also have regular pop up Wax Food Wrap Making Workshops so you can learn to ditch the cling film, Clothes Swaps and Clothes Repair Pop Ups so your old clothes can be loved and cherished and given a new home or new lease of life.